marcingrzejszczak/marcingrzejszczak.github.io/source/_posts/2016-10-07-spring-cloud-contract-podcast.markdown

 - cdc
 ---

-A podcast with Michael Cote and me about Spring Cloud Contract.
+A podcast with Michael Cote and me about Spring Cloud Contract was just published.
 [You can check it out here!]( https://soundcloud.com/pivotalconversations/037-microservices-governance-with-spring-cloud-contract-guest-marcin-grzejszczak).